All Products

 WAF does not provide an initial default protection template for the IP address blacklist module.
 You must configure the template manually.

 When you create a default protection template, all protected objects and protected object groups are selected by default.
-Protected objects that are added later are also automatically added to the default protection template.
+Protected objects added later are also automatically added to the default protection template.
 You can manually adjust the selection.

 Custom protection template